Adaptively adjust gain for constant signal-level output

 Specify the desired output power level as a real positive scalar.

-The power is measured in Watts referenced to 1 ohm .
-The default is
+The power level is specified in Watts referenced to 1 ohm.
+The default

 Specify the length of the averaging window in samples as a positive

 integer scalar.
 The default is

 If you use the AGC with higher order QAM signals, you might need to reduce the variation in the gain during steady-state operation.
 Inspect the constellation diagram at the output of the AGC and increase the averaging length as needed.
 An increase in Averaging length reduces execution speed.